How to Generating DB Specification from Database>

 Export document

-11. In the Export PDF Doc. window, enter the output path of the PDF file and the Document Info such as Title, Author and Subject.
+11. In the Export PDF Doc. window, enter the output path for the PDF file and the Document Info, such as Title, Author, and Subject.

 Export PDF Doc window